 Australia and the EU have a convergence of views on many global economic issues and work together in the G20 context to meet the current challenges facing the international economy, including the sovereign debt crisis in the euro area, and to promote global economic recovery and growth.

-The 27 members of the EU as a bloc constitute Australia's largest foreign investor.
-At the end of 2011, EU foreign direct investment in Australia totalled A$143 billion — approximately 28.3% of Australia's total inwards foreign direct investment.
-The UK dominates EU foreign direct investment in Australia (accounting for 48.6% of the EU total).
-The Netherlands (22.9%) and Germany (10%) are also significant investors.
-The EU accounted for A$76 billion of outwards Australian direct investment as at 31 December 2011.
-Our largest direct investments in Europe were in the United Kingdom (68.8% of Australian direct investment in the EU) and Germany (9.8%).
+The 28 members of the EU as a bloc constitute Australia's largest foreign investor.
+At the end of 2012, the EU’s foreign direct investment in Australia totaled $156 billion—approximately 28.3 per cent of Australia's total inwards foreign direct investment.
+The UK dominates EU foreign direct investment in Australia followed by the Netherlands and Germany.
+The EU accounted for $80 billion of outwards Australian direct investment as at 31 December 2012, with the UK and Germany the leading investment destinations.

 Though the EU is already one of Australia's largest trade and investment partners there are opportunities to expand the trade and investment relationship, particularly in continental Europe.
-With its abundant natural resources, Australia is well placed to be a reliable and efficient supplier of energy to Europe for many years to come.
-Europe is now a major market for Australian wine and for medicines.
-The EU services market, particularly in the education and tourism sectors, is a major market for Australian service providers.
+With its abundant natural resources, Australia is well placed to be a reliable and efficient supplier of energy and resources to Europe for many years to come.
+Europe is a major market for Australian wine and for medicines.
+The EU services market, particularly in the education and tourism sectors, is an important market for Australian service providers.
 Product niches are being found in the food and beverage industries.
-For assistance with market access and trading with the EU, see the Austrade country profiles for the various member states.
+For any questions regarding market access and trading with the EU, see the Austrade country profiles for the various member states.